cybershoe/devday-mongo101-labs/docs/lab4/lab4-2.md

 2. In the dropdown, select `$project`.
 The stage will pre-populate with placeholder stage definition.

-3. The projecton specification in the `$project` stage is the same as we used earler projecting query results with the `find()` method.
+3. The projection specification in the `$project` stage is the same as we used earlier projecting query results with the `find()` method.
 Edit the stage definition to project only the `grades` and `cuisine` fields.
   ![Compass showing the project stage](images/compass-project.png)

   Note the output: only the `cuisine` and `grades` fields will be passed on to the next stage.